OpenBAS-Platform/collectors/microsoft-sentinel/README.md

 To use this collector, you need to create an application in your Azure portal with the following permissions:
 **Log Analytics API > Data.Read**

+This Sentinel collector works only if your Sentinel is powered by your Defender.
+To make it work, you also need to activate the Defender collector.
+Indeed, this relies on Defender matchings to validate Sentinel alerts.

 ## Configuration variables

 There are a number of configuration options, which are set either in `docker-compose.yml` (for Docker) or